CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_mac.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Endpoint Tag Mac.
+The configuration snippet below shows all possible attributes of the Endpoint Tag MAC.

 !> This example might not be valid configuration and is only used to show all possible attributes.